avandolder/avandolder/README.md

 **avandolder/avandolder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on implementing new features into Spidermonkey, particularly the Iterator Helpers and Private Methods Javascript proposals.
+- 🔭 I spent last summer implementing new features into Spidermonkey, particularly the Iterator Helpers and Private Methods Javascript proposals.
 - 🌱 I’m currently learning more about Programming Languages and Type Theory as I work through Types and Programming Languages.
 - 👯 I’m looking to collaborate on pretty much anything PL related!
 Compilers, JITs, transpilers, whatever!
 - 📫 How to reach me: email works fine!